 Sunglasses are one of the best things about summer.
-This summer, the trend is massively towards mirror shades, but there are also still plenty of brown and black tinted options out there for those who prefer not to rock the "sadistic prison warden" look.
+And winter, if you're a cool character like us here at T3.
+The last few years, the trend has been massively towards clear, circular frames, but there are also still plenty of other options out there for those who prefer a more classic and timeless look.

 In short, get yourself a decent pair of sunglasses and your eyes will stay safe, you'll be able to see where you're going, and you'll look (more) like Steve McQueen (a bit).

-With sunglasses from the high-end likes of Persol and Gucci, people's favourite Ray-Ban, and one fairly outrageous-but-cheap pair from John Lewis, it's fair to say there's something for everyone here.
+With sunglasses from the high-end likes of Persol, Tom Ford and Gucci, people's favourite Ray-Ban, and one with an incredibly innovative design from Oakley, it's fair to say there's something for every face here.

-Prices vary from as little as £15 all the way up to £200+, with looks from techy to edgy, from cool to classic.
+Prices vary from as little as £60 all the way up to £200+, with looks from techie to edgy, from cool to classic.

 If you require prescription lenses, you'll need Rx compatibility, which involves paying more, on average.
 Them's the breaks.

 Our pick of the best sunglasses to buy today